Siddharth-Inamdar-05/Hand-Gesture-AI/README.md

 ---

 ## 🎥 Demo
-🎬 Watch Demo Video: [Add YouTube or LinkedIn link here]
+🎬 Watch Demo Video:I have added the video in "Uploaded" folder.
+Please download the video to watch.
 This demo showcases full control of Spotify through gestures such as play/pause, like, volume control, and track switching.

 ---